 Custom Snippet

 The Fairing script can be dropped onto a page to start collecting response data immediately.
 Your Fairing API Key and a customer ID/account ID are the only required fields to get up and running.
 There are additional optional fields that can be sent to enhance other features within Fairing, but are not required to collect responses.
+If you are integrating Fairing using Google Tag Manager, see additional instructions here.

 The snippet includes a default styling.
 If you want to override any of the default styling, reach out to the Fairing team.